henry-bao/henry-bao/README.md

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact: As a poor college student, I first started working on Discord.js because I didn't want to pay for premium commands

+_Also I total didn't just use the temple they had_